 Are you looking to run a business with one or more partners in the state of New Mexico?

 The simplest way to do this is to form a New Mexico general partnership, which at its core is essentially just a handshake agreement between two (or more) people to operate a business together.
 However there are still a few formal steps you should plan to take while setting up a general partnership, and this guide covers each of those steps in detail.

-General partnerships are just one of several ways for multiple people to co-own a business, so in this guide we’ll describe how the general partnership compares to some other more formal business structures in New Mexico.
+General partnerships are just one of several ways for multiple people to co-own a business, so in this guide we’ll also describe how the general partnership compares to some other more formal business structures in New Mexico.

 How to Become a New Mexico General Partnership